 - Review the Civic Engagement Policies– make sure to check out the prerequisites to make sure you meet the requirements!

 - If participating in the activity to meet your graduation requirement, review your Academic Department’s Requirements

 Meet with your Site Supervisor to discuss learning objectives (you must include learning objectives for your experience on Activity Application Form

 Check out this document for help on learning objectives

 Log-on to ExperienceLink to complete the Activity Application Form via the Experiential Learning module.

-- You must review and comply with all Civic Engagement Program, Delaware Valley College and Employer site policies, procedures and expectations.
-Your signature on the Application indicates that you understand and agree to Civic Engagement and College policies.
+- You must review and comply with all Civic Engagement Program, Delaware Valley University and Employer site policies, procedures and expectations.
+Your signature on the Application indicates that you understand and agree to Civic Engagement and University policies.

 - Your application will be forwarded to your Site Supervisor and Department Chair via email so that they can verify and approve your position and learning objectives.

-- Once approved, you will then be registered for the activity in WebAdvisor.
+- Once approved, you will then be registered for the activity in myDelVal

 - End of the Add period of term registering (see Academic Calendar)